 Advocacy is important because it helps you to gain access to programs, funding and education resources that can support your borough.
 Government regulations have a significant impact in your borough.
 That is why it is important for your borough to be involved advocacy efforts and in helping to decide PSAB’s legislative priorities in Harrisburg.
 You can do that through the resolutions process that is in place.

 You may not know that your individual borough or your County Boroughs Association (CBA) can submit a resolution at any time, as issues arise.
 You do not need to wait until the months leading up to the annual conference to submit a resolution, however, in order to be considered for formal adoption at the Annual Conference each year, resolutions do need to be submitted in February.

-Look for information later this year on the 2015 Resolutions process.
 Prior to the conference, the PSAB Resolutions and Policy Steering Committee will review the submitted resolutions and make recommendations for the full delegation at the fall conference.

 Sample Resolutions to help you understand how to put a resolution together.

 For more information, contact Ed Troxell, Director of Government Affairs, at email@example.com

 ; Ron Grutza, Regulatory Affairs Coordinator, at firstname.lastname@example.org

 or Leslie Suhr, Director of Public Affairs and New Media, at email@example.com